ark-network/clArk/README.md

 rust-ark
 ========

-An implementation of the Ark second-layer payment protocol for Bitcoin.
+A proof of concept of the covenant-less implementation of the Ark second-layer payment protocol for Bitcoin written in Rust.

 This repository comprises an ASP server, `arkd`, a client wallet, `noah`, and a library that contains all the primitives used for these implementations.